Bolivia: Human error caused crash that killed soccer team

 (CNN)Human error caused a November 28 plane crash that killed 71 people, including members of the Brazilian soccer team Chapecoense, the Bolivian government said Tuesday.

-LaMia Flight 2933 was flying from Santa Cruz, Bolivia, to Medellin, Columbia, when it crashed into a hillside near Medellin.
+LaMia Flight 2933 was flying from Santa Cruz, Bolivia, to Medellin, Colombia, when it crashed into a hillside near Medellin.

 Bolivian Minister of Public Works Milton Claros told reporters: "After investigations we have concluded that the pilot of the plane and the airline LaMia are responsible for the crash."